oroinc/documentation/user_guide/access_oro/access_oro_log_in.rst

 3. Click **Log In**.

 .. image:: ../img/access_oro/login_authcode.png
-   :alt: Log in with an Authentication Code
+   :alt: Log in with an authentication Code

 Log in with a Google Account
 ----------------------------